TMCR 95.3

-TMCR or Today's More Choice Radio is a community radio station in Thorne, near Doncaster in South Yorkshire.
+TMCR or Today's More Choice Radio is a community radio station based in Thorne, South Yorkshire, England, broadcasting to north-east Doncaster and parts of the Isle of Axholme in Lincolnshire.

 TMCR was set up as a Restricted Service Licence or 'trial station' to see how it would be received by the communities of Thorne and Moorends.
 Supported by Doncaster Metropolitan Borough Council, and with financial backing through the Neighbourhood Renewal Fund, a four-week period on-air was run from a studio in Thorne.

 Launch

 TMCR was launched with a 28-day trial broadcast in the summer of 2005 on 87.9 FM.
 The opening was performed by Ed Miliband MP in his capacity as member for Doncaster North.
 Preparations were being made to start full-time broadcasts from October 2009 with the main launch date pencilled in as 16 November with a frequency of 95.3 FM.
 Due to funding issues, this date had to be postponed.
 A new launch date of Monday 14 December 2009 was decided upon, broadcasts commenced at 9.53 am.
 Test transmissions were heard on 95.3 FM from 27 November.